I contain multitudes

 Merrill Findlay is an Australian author, independent scholar, bricoleur, cultural development practitioner, social innovator, gardener, traveler, creative risk-taker and ….

-She left boarding school in the early 1970s to spend a couple of very bohemian years in inner-city Sydney before beginning her professional writing career on a country newspaper.
-Her work since then has included a critically acclaimed novel, Republic of women and numerous essays, speeches, multimedia works, feature articles and scholarly papers published in Australia and overseas, an opera libretto, The Kate Kelly Song Cycle, Homelands, a creative PhD project completed through the Creative Writing Program at Canberra University, an essay based on her PhD research, How Long Must I Wait, published by Griffith Review, and, most recently, Big Skies Collaboration and the Skywriters Project.
+She left boarding school in the early 1970s to spend a couple of very bohemian years in inner-city Sydney before beginning her professional writing career with a country newspaper.
+Her work since then has included a critically acclaimed novel, Republic of women and numerous essays, speeches, multimedia works, feature articles and scholarly papers published in Australia and overseas, an opera libretto, The Kate Kelly Song Cycle, Homelands, a creative Ph.D. project completed through the Creative Writing Program at Canberra University, an essay based on her Ph.D. research, How Long Must I Wait, published by Griffith Review, and, most recently, Big Skies Collaboration and the Skywriters Project, for which she co-curated and edited the anthology, Dark Sky Dreamings: an Inland Skywriters Anthology (IP, November 2019).

-Merrill was awarded a Regional Arts Australia ‘Outstanding Contribution Award’ in 2012, in acknowledgement of her contributions to the Arts through her Kate Kelly Project and the Kalari-Lachlan River Arts Festival.
+Merrill was awarded a Regional Arts Australia ‘Outstanding Contribution Award’ in 2012, in acknowledgment of her contributions to the Arts through her Kate Kelly Project and the Kalari-Lachlan River Arts Festival.

 Yet more on arts festivals: The transformative power of a rural arts festival, a conference paper Merrill authored for the Australian Regional Development Conference in Albury, 2014.
 More >>